 Kinesthetic education is your answer to brain-friendly fun!
-Discover hundreds of practical, clearly explained movements and activities that rev up your teaching and spark optimal learning.
+Discover 100's of practical, clearly explained movements and activities that rev up your teaching and spark optimal learning.
 This extensively researched 4-part framework of activities promotes an energized learning environment where mental and emotional growth is met with physical, social, and cognitive engagement.
 With little or no equipment and minimal planning time, this updated guide will help you:

 Find tips and information to initiate, manage, and organize a kinesthetic classroom